 - having a fever and sweats, which may be due to an infection or the leukaemia itself.

-Other less common symptoms may be caused by a build-up of leukaemia cells in a particular area of the body.
+Other less common symptoms of AML may be caused by a build-up of leukaemia cells in a particular area of the body.
 Your bones might ache, caused by the pressure from a build-up of immature cells in the bone marrow.
 You might also notice raised, bluish-purple areas under the skin due to leukaemia cells in the skin, or swollen gums caused by leukaemia cells in the gums.

 Occasionally, a person has no symptoms and the leukaemia is discovered during a routine blood test.

 Symptoms may appear over a few weeks, and people often feel ill quite quickly.
 If you have any of the symptoms mentioned here, you should have them checked by your doctor - but remember they are common to many illnesses other than leukaemia.

 At The Christie, the haematology and transplant unit diagnose and treat cancers of the blood, including AML.